We're here to help

 All first time order of any medication are final once checkout is complete.
 Placing the order initiates a fast moving process to ship you your medication so it arrives in our targeted two to three day delivery window.

 Medication refills must be cancelled within 48 hours of the refill date.
-Please message your wellness coach.
+Please message your provider on your Mantra portal.